MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 name: mlflow-env
 ```

-While an MLflow environment operates at the level of the model, an Azure Machine Learning environment operates at the level of the workspace, for registered environments, or jobs/deployments, for anonymous environments.
-When you deploy MLflow models in Azure Machine Learning, the model's environment is built and used for deployment.
-You can use the [Azure Machine Learning CLI v2](concept-v2.md) to override this behavior and deploy MLflow models using a specific Azure Machine Learning environment.
+While an MLflow environment operates at the level of the model, an Azure Machine Learning environment operates at the workspace level for registered environments or the jobs/deployments level for anonymous environments.
+When you deploy MLflow models, Azure Machine Learning builds the model's environment and uses it for deployment.
+You can use the [Azure Machine Learning CLI](concept-v2.md) to override this behavior and deploy MLflow models using a specific Azure Machine Learning environment.

 ### Predict function

-All MLflow models contain a `predict` function.
-This function is called when a model is deployed using a no-code-deployment experience.
+All MLflow models contain a `predict` function that is called when the model is deployed by using a no-code deployment.
 What the `predict` function returns, such as classes, probabilities, or a forecast, depends on the framework or flavor used for training.
 The documentation of each flavor describes what it returns.

 In same cases, you might need to customize the `predict` function to change the way inference is executed.
 In such cases, you need to [log models with a different behavior in the predict method](how-to-log-mlflow-models.md#logging-models-with-a-different-behavior-in-the-predict-method) or [log a custom model's flavor](how-to-log-mlflow-models.md#logging-custom-models).